tonymarkel/ol-9-workstation-essentials/README.md

  |______|___/___/\___|_| |_|\__|_|\__,_|_|___/

 ```
 My personal list of repos, packages, and other knick-knacks for setting up Oracle Linux 9 on a Workstation or Laptop.

-Includes a handy-dandy chooser for which packages you'd like to use.
-If there's a package you'd like to add, please feel free to ask or submit a PR.
+> NOTE: Includes the installation of proprietary and non-free software.
+This assumes that you have already purchased licesenses through the purchase of a computer or by other means.

-NOTE FOR ORACLE EMPLOYEES: This can be used in addition to OL-9 on a verified compliant compute device.
-It does not replace or conflict with that configuration.
+> NOTE FOR ORACLE EMPLOYEES: This can be used in addition to OL-9 on a verified compliant compute device.

-To use:
+## To use:
 ```
 git clone https://github.com/tonymarkel/ol-9-workstation-essentials.git
 cd ol-9-workstation-essentials